archanas09/algo/README.md

 # algo
-This is the implementation of Breadth First Search Algorithm.
+This is a basic implementation of Breadth First Search Algorithm.
 Time complexity of this code would be O(V + E) where V is the vertex and E is the edge.